Get a demo

 What is Zero-Trust Printing?

-Zero-trust security flips the traditional network perimeter-centric view of cybersecurity on its head.
-Least privilege is one of the core tenets of this security model, and user access is authorized continually to ensure authenticity.
-Zero-trust is not a single catch-all technology—It’s a fresh approach to network security based on three fundamental principles:
+Zero-trust security flips the traditional network perimeter-centric view of cyber security on its head.
+Least privilege is one of the core tenets of this security model, and user access is authorized continually to ensure authenticity and avoid data breaches.

 1. Verify explicitly (always perform authorization and authentication through every possible data point)